Yann39/highway-simulator/README.md

 Panels :
 - `PanelCommandes` : This panel contains the different components allowing to change the settings that will affect the program.
 This class implements the `InterfaceCommande` interface which allows to communicate with the `PanelRoute` class using **listeners**
 - `PanelRoute` : This Panel contains the drawing that displays the movement of vehicles on the highway.
-It is intended to be added in the Frame Window to be displayed on the screen next to the Panel containing the commands
+It is intended to be added in the `Fenetre` frame to be displayed on the screen next to the Panel containing the commands

 The `Main` class is the entry point of the application.

-The `InterfaceCommande` interface describes the actions that will need to be implemented by classes that need to listen (extends `EventListener`) to changes like car speed, position, etc.
+The `InterfaceCommande` interface describes the actions that will need to be implemented by classes that need to listen to changes like car speed, position, etc.  (extends `EventListener`).

-The default display of **AWT** or **Swing** component uses a simple buffer (we see the image being drawn).
+The default display of **AWT** or **Swing** components uses a simple buffer (we can see the image being drawn).
-If we start to build quite complex animations, it may cause flickering of the image (clipping).
+When building complex animations, it may cause flickering of the image (clipping).
-To solve this problem, one can use the double-buffering technique.
-Double buffering is having 2 buffer, an in-memory buffer and another one who takes care of the display.
+To solve this issue, we can use the **double-buffering** technique.
+Double buffering is having 2 buffers, a "back" buffer that processes the drawing stuff in memory, and a "front" buffer that takes care of the display.
 Problems of refresh, image jump and other disruptive visuals effects are thus eliminated.

 ![Double buffering](doc/double_buffering.png?raw=true "Double buffering")